picocms/Pico/content-sample/index.md

 When you install Pico, it comes with a `content-sample` folder.
 Inside this folder is a sample website that will display until you add your own content.
-You should create your own `content` folder in Pico's root directory and place your files there.
-No configuration is required, Pico will automatically use the `content` folder if it exists.
+Simply add some `.md` files to your `content` folder in Pico's root directory.
+No configuration is required, Pico will automatically use the `content` folder as soon as you create your own `index.md`.

-If you create a folder within the content folder (e.g. `content/sub`) and put an `index.md` inside it, you can access that folder at the URL `http://example.com/?sub`.
-If you want another page within the sub folder, simply create a text file with the corresponding name and you will be able to access it (e.g. `content/sub/page.md` is accessible from the URL `http://example.com/?sub/page`).
+If you create a folder within the content directory (e.g. `content/sub`) and put an `index.md` inside it, you can access that folder at the URL `%base_url%?sub`.
+If you want another page within the sub folder, simply create a text file with the corresponding name and you will be able to access it (e.g. `content/sub/page.md` is accessible from the URL `%base_url%?sub/page`).
 Below we've shown some examples of locations and their corresponding URLs:

 <table style="width: 100%; max-width: 40em;">
     <thead>